omise/omise-woocommerce/README.md

 ## Security Warning

-**Please do NOT use versions less than 4.8, as they are outdated and have security vulnerabilities..**
+**Please do NOT use Omise WooCommerce library versions less than 4.8, as they are outdated and have security vulnerabilities.**